-During Write Nonfiction in November (WNFIN), also known as National Nonfiction Writing Month (NaNonFiWriMo), you are personally challenged to start and complete a work of nonfiction in 30 days.
+During the Write Nonfiction in November (WNFIN) Challenge, also known as National Nonfiction Writing Month (NaNonFiWriMo), you are personally challenged to start and complete a work of nonfiction in 30 days.
 This can be an article, an essay, a book, a book proposal, a white paper, or a manifesto.

 The Origins of NaNonFiWriMo

-So, Nina gave birth to Write Nonfiction in November (WNFIN), aka National Nonfiction Writing Month (NaNonFiWriMo).
+In October 2007, a year after I participated in National Novel Writing Month (NaNoWriMo), I asked myself, “What’s a nonfiction writer supposed to do during November?”
+Searching around in the NaNoWriMo forums, I discovered NaNoRebels.
+Participating as a rebel might be fine for some nonfiction writers, but not for me.
+Although I have a rebellious nature, I wanted to participate in a legitimate manner.
+So, I gave birth to Write Nonfiction in November (WNFIN), aka National Nonfiction Writing Month (NaNonFiWriMo).
 Unlike its fiction counterpart, NaNonFiWriMo is not a contest and offers no word-counting mechanism to deem anyone a winner.
-It’s a personal challenge conducted on the honor system to start and finish a work of nonfiction in 30 days—any work of nonfiction.
+The event is a personal challenge conducted on the honor system to start and finish a work of nonfiction in 30 days—any work of nonfiction.
 If you meet your goal, you get the personal satisfaction of knowing you did so—and a manuscript, or maybe several manuscripts, with which to pursue publication.

-Nina feels strongly about educating writers so they can succeed.
+I feel strongly about educating writers so they can succeed.
 Therefore, NaNonFiWriMo offers its participants a way to learn about writing, publishing and promoting nonfiction as they complete the 30-day challenge.
-Until 2013, this was provided via a dedicated blog called Write Nonfiction in NOVEMBER! that featured 30 days of expert guest posts during November.
-The first year, Nina produced a huge brain dump of everything she knew on these topics, which resulted in 27 days of blog posts.
+Until 2013, this was provided via a dedicated blog called Write Nonfiction in NOVEMBER!, which featured 30 days of expert guest posts during November.
+The first year, I produced a huge brain dump of everything I knew on these topics, which resulted in 27 days of blog posts.

-When November rolled around the next year, she enlisted help—27 expert guest bloggers.
-She wrote the three remaining posts and an introduction to each post.
+When November rolled around the next year, I enlisted help—27 expert guest bloggers.
+I wrote the three remaining posts and an introduction to each post.
 The blog sat dormant the rest of the year, although it continued to get a fair amount of traffic.
-Nina has offered a month of posts on nonfiction writing, publishing and promotion during the challenge every year since.
+I have offered a month of expert guest posts on nonfiction writing, publishing and promotion during the challenge every year until 2015.

-As of 2009, this blog, Write Nonfiction NOW!, which Nina considered the “sister blog” to Write Nonfiction in NOVEMBER!, took over the other 11 months of the year, challenging nonfiction writers to continue writing nonfiction all year long.
+As of 2009, this blog, Write Nonfiction NOW!, which I considered the “sister blog” to Write Nonfiction in NOVEMBER!, took over the other 11 months of the year, challenging nonfiction writers to continue writing nonfiction all year long.
 During the challenge itself, Write Nonfiction NOW! ran a snippet of each post and linked readers to Write Nonfiction in NOVEMBER! to read the rest, since that was where challenge participants had “signed in.”